 Updated: Aug 24

 You have seen it on YouTube, TikTok, Reddit, or perhaps a post on your social media feed that has popped up about the latest trade or trading strategies that will "beat the market," this will make you "rich immediately" or with the recent trends "this cryptocurrency is going to the moon."

-Social posts are beginning to be used as a form of entertainment to gain more popularity.
-In a Bloomberg article, "people are sort of optimizing their videos for entertainment.
+Social posts are beginning to be used as entertainment to gain more popularity.
+In a Bloomberg article, "People are sort of optimizing their videos for entertainment.
 They are not necessarily as diligent about fact-checking information."
-This disinformation leads to potential investors following strategies or ideas that may lead them down the path of failure.
+This disinformation leads to potential investors following strategies or ideas that may lead them to failure.

-To keep it in basic terms, an option is a contract that allows you to purchase or sell a stock at a specific price before or on a specific date.
+To keep it in basic terms, an option is a contract that allows you to purchase or sell a stock at a specific price before or on a particular date.

 Each option contract is 100 shares of the stock.